-The conceptual model of the FHMP (Figure 5) summarises the ecological and socio-economic values, physical and socio-economic drivers, human-mediated pressures on the ecological values, the influence of the marine park on these pressures, and predictions of change (ecological and socio-economic) due to the marine park.
+The conceptual model of the EMP (Figure 5) summarises the ecological and socio-economic values, physical and socio-economic drivers, human-mediated pressures on the ecological values, the influence of the marine park on these pressures, and predictions of change (ecological and socio-economic) due to the marine park.
 Features depicted on the conceptual model are presented and discussed in this baseline report.

 Many of the socio-economic values are closely linked to the ecological values.
 For example, healthy seagrass ecosystems sustain the King George whiting stock (Jones et al. 2008a), which is used by commercial and recreational fishers.
+A stable or increasing population of southern right whales is needed to sustain whale-watching businesses in the marine park.
 The physical drivers that exist in this area can influence the ecological and socio-economic values.
 Socio-economic drivers can also influence socio-economic values.
 The links between the various components of the conceptual model are depicted in the baseline report framework (Figure 3).
 The components of the conceptual model are discussed in more detail in Sections 4 to 10.

 Figure 5.
-Conceptual model for the Franklin Harbor Marine Park.
+Conceptual model for the Encounter Marine Park.